SumoLogic/sumologic-documentation/docs/dashboards-new/panels.md

 ![icon-service-map.png](/img/dashboards-new/panels/icon-service-map.png)

-The [Service Map] (../../Traces/Service_Map_and_Dashboards.md "Service Map and Dashboards") is a high-level view of your application environment, giving you a greater view and understanding of your application architecture and dependencies between monitored microservices.
+The [Service Map](../apm/traces/working-with-tracing-data/service-map.md) is a high-level view of your application environment, giving you a greater view and understanding of your application architecture and dependencies between monitored microservices.

 The panel gives you a fully functioning map to zoom in and out and move through services.
 The size and color of application entities shows status and activity.
 Click on a service to open the Entity Inspector to drill down to traces, metrics, and the service dashboard.